-The course is designed to introduce students to the proper techniques for using transcribing machines, and/or electronic calculators.
+The course is designed to introduce students to the proper techniques for using transcription machines, ten-key adding machines and calculators.

 ADM-035 Bookkeeping Skills I

 The course is designed to help the student understand the principles of double-entry bookkeeping such as: journalizing, posting and preparing financial statements.
 The course will provide the foundation needed for advanced study in accounting.